 There are a ton of touristic restaurants in the square that we think visitors are best served avoiding.
 The square is home to various night clubs (and strip clubs) and becomes a bit raucous after dark.

-Things to Do in Prague – Stroll Around Wallenstein Garden
+Stroll Around Wallenstein Garden

 Wallenstein Garden (Valdštejnská zahrada in Czech) is a fabulous Baroque masterpiece situated near the base of Prague Castle.
 It is not the most secluded and serene of the many gardens and parks in the neighborhood, but it is definitely one of the more stunning parks in Mala Strana, Prague.